MattPicDev/mtg-collection-builder/README.md

 A web-based tool for managing your Magic: The Gathering card collection.
 This tool provides a streamlined workflow for entering your collection set by set and exports to CSV format compatible with popular collection tracking sites like MTGGoldfish and Deckbox.

+## Notes about AI Generation

+I have been adding lots of cards from my old MTG collection, and I found popular websites very slow for this purpose.
+As an experiment, I wanted to let Copilot create this app for me, using the language and libraries of its choice.
+This project might have taken me an evening, but it probably would have taken me several evenings on my own.
+Copilot did this in about a half hour of back-and-forth.

+This project was purely vibe-generated within Visual Studio Code, using the default Claude model option within Copilot.
+No code changes were made by humans; this README section was the only modification.
+In fact, it even told me how I could add this section without worrying about Copilot overwriting it.

+I am not very experienced with Python, much less Flask or the related libraries.
+However, I was able to follow it, and Copilot was able to explain it as well.

+I have intentionally not added any statefulness to this application, to make it easily transportable.

 ## Features

 - **Set-by-set collection entry**: Browse MTG sets and quickly enter card quantities